 Talent is the main quality required of professional musician, but a background in music theory can enhance even the best performer's ability to understand and present a musical selection.
 Studying music theory adds to your ability to sight read and transpose music, both skills that can mean the difference between getting hired or not.

-The median hourly wage of musicians and singers as of May 2015 was $24.20, the BLS indicated.
-Musicians and singers were expected to see employment increase by about 3% between 2014 and 2024, the BLS predicted.
+The median hourly wage of musicians and singers as of May 2018 was $28.15, the BLS indicated.
+Musicians and singers were not expected to see any employment increase between 2018 and 2028, the BLS predicted.

 Understanding music theory is vital to composing and arranging music.
 Therefore, many schools offer a combined music theory/composition major.
 This type of program can be found at the undergraduate and post-graduate levels.
 In addition to classes in music theory, aspiring composers and arrangers might take classes in: